NaimulAlam/NaimulAlam/README.md

 - 🎓 I’m currently Studing at WSB, Poland.
 - 💻 Studing IT in Bussiness: Web App Developer
 - 🌱 I’m currently growing with practice and hardwork
-- 🥅 2021 Goals: React, Angular, Mastering Python, MySQL, Linux-Server, Spark DB
+- 🥅 2022 Goals: Mastering Python, PHP, Linux-Server, Spark DB
-- ⚡ Fun fact: I love to Explore the world And Biriyani(Food)
+- ⚡ Fun fact: I love to Explore the world, Games And Food.

 ### Connect with me: